-If you have been in a motor vehicle accident, it may be the first time that you have to interact with police reports.
-A document created by law enforcement officers who respond to the scene of a car accident, police reports are often important pieces of evidence in auto insurance claims and civil cases.
-In this article, we’ll share everything you need to know about motor vehicle accident police reports.
+If you have been in a motor vehicle accident, it may be the first time that you have had to interact with police reports.
+A document created by law enforcement officers who respond to the scene of a car accident, police reports are often important pieces of evidence in auto insurance claims, civil lawsuits, and criminal proceedings.
+In this article, we’ll explore a number of things you should know about motor vehicle accident police reports.

-For your own records and to use as evidence in your insurance claim or civil lawsuit, it’s important to get a copy of the police report of your accident.
-There are both free and paid ways to do this.
+For your own records and for use as evidence in any insurance claims, or in connection with civil or criminal proceedings, it’s important to get a copy of the police report of your accident.

-To get a paid copy of the report, you can make a request to the local law enforcement office of the officer who drafted the report.
-Before you leave the scene of the crash, get the investigating officer’s information and an ID number for the police report.
-Then you can call the agency that responded to the scene of the accident, pay a small administrative fee, and receive a copy of the report.
+To get a copy of the report, you can make a request to the local law enforcement officer of the officer who drafted the report.
+Before you leave the scene of the accident, you should obtain the investigating officer’s information and an ID number for the police report.
+Then you can contact the officer’s department to request a copy of the report.
+Note that you may be required to pay an administrative fee, although, in many states and counties, the authorities will be required to provide one for free.

 Another way to potentially get the report for free is to ask the insurance adjuster handling your claim if they requested the report and ask for a copy.
 This method isn’t always guaranteed to work but can be worth a try.